vhasic/E-voting/README.md

 This application is intended to be installed on pre-built virtual machines that will be used at polling stations.
 These machines should not be connected to the Internet for security reasons.
 The application is cross platform and can be run on Windows, GNU/Linux and MacOS.
+App  requests password when closing it or opening new clear ballot.

 SHA256 for checking application integrity is: ...